Missouri Off-Grid Laws: An In-Depth Guide

 Off-Grid Water

 Missouri is a water-rich state and has very relaxed riparian water laws.
-You are allowed “reasonable use” of all water that is on your land or under your land.
-Reasonable use means that your water usage doesn’t adversely impact your neighbors or other water users.
+You are allowed “reasonable use” of all water on or under your land.
+Reasonable use means water usage doesn’t adversely impact your neighbors or other water users.

-The only time you need to register water use is if you divert or have the capacity to pump 70 gallons per minute or more.
+You only need to register water use if you divert or can pump 70 gallons per minute or more.

 Unfortunately, Missouri has a problem with water contamination.
 Even deep wells may have water contaminated with (as one resident said) “an impressive array of agricultural chemicals in concentrations that should alarm you.”